evergreen-innovations/dlc-documentation/docs/_interface/04_responseAnalysis.md

 ## CSV

-In addition to netCDF files, you can upload and process one case at time by uploading CSV files.
+In addition to netCDF files, one case can be uploaded and processed at time by uploading CSV files.

 ### Data Structure

-The data structure of the CSV file contains a `time` column and at least 1 response variable column (can have as many response columns as you'd like).
+The data structure of the CSV file contains a `time` column and at least 1 response variable column.
 The `time` column header is not case sensitive.
 The headers for the rest of the columns will be reported as the Response Name in the tool's UI and downloaded reports.

 The following csv would be valid (truncated):